Limit theorems for pseudo sum of discrete distributions: General results

 The following definition is a trivial generalization of the classical one. \begin{Definition} A random variable $X$ taking values in $\chi$ is said to belong to the domain of attraction of a random variable $\xi$ if

 \end{Definition}

-The following theorem shows the necessary condition for random variable $X$ to belong to the domain of attraction of degenerate law at point $x \in \chi$. \begin{Theorem} Let $A$ be associative Look-Up Table such that $x \oplus x = x$ for some $x \in \chi$.
-If a random variable $X$ belongs to the domain of attraction of the degenerate law at point $x$, then
+The following theorem shows the necessary condition for random variable $X$ to belong to the domain of attraction of another random variable $\xi$. \begin{Theorem} Let $A$ be associative Look-Up Table satisfying \eqref{eq:general_ch_fun}.
+If a random variable $X$ with distribution $P$ belongs to the domain of attraction of the random variable $\xi$ with distribution $\Xi$, then $\Xi*P = \Xi$, i.e. $\xi \oplus X \disteq \xi$. \end{Theorem} \textbf{Proof.} \quad Let $X$ belongs to the domain of attraction of random variable $\xi$.
+Then